 Sugar-free Jello works great, and that's what I used for this cake!

-When the cake is done, let it cool on a rack for about 20 minutes, then poke it in rows with the handle of a wooden spoon.
+When the cake is done, let it cool on a rack for about 20 minutes, then poke it with the handle of a wooden spoon in rows.
 Pour the Jello evenly in alternating rows.

 My hands aren't very steady, so I found it easy to use plastic squeeze condiment dispensers, like the ones for ketchup and mustard.
 Pour the cooled jello into the bottle and replace the lid!
 It worked perfectly!

-I get a pack of two at Dollar Tree, and I use them for lots of things like honey and olive oil!
+I get a pack of two at Dollar Tree and use them for lots of things, like honey and olive oil!
 I love Dollar Tree, and I never fail to find useful, fun, and inexpensive items for my kitchen there!

 Do this as carefully and slowly as possible to keep the colors separate.
 Remember that red and blue mixed together make purple, not a color in our beautiful flag, and that's not the look you want!
 Don't be Betty-in-a-hurry; instead, be a "Careful Cathy." 😉